Public Health 101

 Everyone is the “Public” in Public Health

 Public health encompasses efforts to protect and promote the health of communities and populations through preventive measures, health interventions, and policy initiatives.
-Unlike clinical healthcare, which focuses on individual patient care, public health addresses health issues on a larger scale, aiming to improve the well-being of entire populations.
+Unlike clinical healthcare, which focuses on treating individual patients, public health addresses health challenges on a broader scale, aiming to improve the well-being of entire populations.

-One of the primary objectives of public health is disease prevention.
-This involves strategies such as immunization programs, which aim to protect communities from infectious diseases like measles or influenza.
-For instance, widespread vaccination efforts have significantly reduced the incidence of diseases like polio, demonstrating the effectiveness of preventive measures.
+One of the primary goals of public health is disease prevention.
+This includes strategies such as immunization programs, designed to protect communities from infectious diseases like measles and influenza.
+For example, widespread vaccination efforts have dramatically reduced the incidence of diseases such as polio, demonstrating the effectiveness of proactive preventive measures.

 References: